10 Things to Know About Fishing in Fiji© FijiPocketGuide.com

 4. Reef Fishing is a Great Introduction to Fishing

-For those looking for something less demanding, have never fished before, or who want to introduce children to fishing, reef fishing is a great option.
+For those looking for something less demanding, who have never fished before, or who want to introduce children to fishing, reef fishing is a great option.
 Reef fishing will take you above the coral reefs to fish for smaller fish like cod, snapper, emperor, sweet lip, coral trout, parrotfish and leather jacket.

 5. Handline Fishing is Traditional and Affordable!

-While spearfishing is a popular fishing technique with the locals, a more accessible technique to try is handline fishing.
+While spearfishing is a popular fishing technique among locals, a more accessible technique to try is handline fishing.
 Handline fishing doesn’t require seriously expensive equipment, so you’ll find that many of the resorts in Fiji offer handline fishing for free or at an extremely affordable rate.
 Give it a go!

 6. Fijian Villages Have Their Own Fishing Grounds